 2. Skip the disposable items

 Single use plastics and items to skip include plastic water bottles, disposable utensils and coffee cups.
-Instead of using plastic water bottles, investing in a glass bottle such as The Bare Flask is a good idea as it is environmentally sustainable, and made from glass and bamboo, which won’t hurt the environment.
+Instead of using plastic water bottles, investing in a glass bottle such as The Bare Bottle is a good idea as they are made from eco-friendly stainless steel, which won’t hurt the environment and can be reused for years.
 To take it a step further, you could even try the Plastic Free July challenge that’s happening across the world.

 3. Know what to recycle